-The new Marvel movie Black Panther has been receiving rave reviews from fans and critics alike, with review aggregation site Rotten Tomatoes commenting in an editorial in February that it was set to become the highest-rated superhero movie ever on its site.
-As great as the individual performances are in the film, there was something else that contributed to its success; the strength of the voice talent used.
+With professional voice talent fluent in local dialects the new Marvel movie Black Panther has been receiving rave reviews from fans and critics alike, with review aggregation site Rotten Tomatoes commenting in an editorial in February that it was set to become the highest-rated superhero movie ever on its site.
+As great as the individual performances are in the film, something else contributed to its success; the strength of the voice talent used.

 As Marvel and its competitors have discovered in the past, you can use all the CG you want to build a world where people fly in the sky and beat up villains, but it counts for little unless that world draws you in and feels believable.
 (Note: we understand the irony of writing about worlds where people fly in the sky feeling believable…)

 Perhaps Black Panther’s voice coach can explain what we mean.